imaginationagents/mlk-page/src/perspectives/gray.md

-# His work is far from over: Lawyer spreads message of racial reconciliation

-By Sally Macdonald
-Seattle Times religion writer

 When Rosa Parks needed a lawyer to tell an Alabama judge why she should be able to sit wherever she wanted on a city bus, Fred Gray was there.

 He was there, too, when Parks' friends, meeting in someone's living room later that evening, chose the new preacher in town, Martin Luther King Jr., to lead them to the next level of freedom.